fullstackhero/dotnet-microservices-boilerplate/README.md

 ### Docker-Compose

- Once the certificates are installed, you will have to build and push the required docker images to your local instance of docker, and run `docker compose up`.
+ Once the certificates are installed, you will have to build and push the required docker images to your local instance of docker, and run `docker-compose up`.

- Note that, each of the service have their own docker-compose file.
-This helped me in including the services and resources that a particular microservice would need.
-In case, there are services that has to be shared by multiple microservices, it would go into the docker-compose.yml at the root of the project.

- Now how to enable docker-compose up` to read multiple docker compose files?
-Simple, Navigate to ./.env file.
-Here, you see the paths to all the present docker-compose files.
+ Note that, the docker-compose, tye and any deployment related file would live within the `./deployments` folder.

  But first, let's build the docker images.
 There are 2 ways for this:
   - Navigate to each of the service, api-gateway & identity server and run the following command to build and push the docker image to your local docker-desktop setup.
   ```